wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Suey: I can't believe this, I've come half way across the universe in a battered old spaceship, I've drilled through this prison wall, I've found a long lost sister I never knew I had, and she doesn't even want to talk to me... {looks sad, ahhhh, I'm sadder than that!}

-P: {returns with light sabres in duffel bag} I've got them Mr Bogie, just like you asked
+P: {returns with light sabres in duffel bag} I've got them Mr Bogie, just like you asked...
+Why does your spaceship smell of dog poo...

 OWBB: Well come on man, get on with it {P attempts to inflate the first light sabre without success, repeats with the second, before DL steps in and inflates both with ease, impressing Layabout even more}.